Skip to content

 app-publisher-cmdline-banner spmh-cmdline-banner2

-Integrates with the app-publisher and webpack-wrap utility packages that emulate a small scale ci environment run locally from a project workspace, i.e. CI without the headache for individual devs and small teams.
+Integrates with the app-publisher and webpack-wrap utility packages that emulate a small scale ci environment that can be ran locally from a development workspace, i.e. CI without most of the headache for lone devs and small teams.

 Rate It - Leave Some Stars